hoodaajay99/cryptography-openssl-kernel-crypto/docs/02-Cryptography-Introduction/14-Why-Three-Encryption-Techniques/Why-Three-Encryption-Techniques.md

   - It shall use the Sender's `Public Key` (Public Key is available to everyone and accessed via Public Key Repositories, a separate topic), to decrypt the Sender's `Hash Value` from the `Digital Signature`.
   - The Receive will then apply the hash function to Sender's original message, which has already been decrypted (Step 2) and gets its own `Hash Value`.
   - If `Hash Value` matches with the Sender's `Hash Value`, it sensures that the message has not been altered in transmit.
+  - This scheme also provides `non-repudiation` since it proves that Sender sent the message.
+If the hash value recovered by the Receiver using Sender's public key proves that the message has not been altered, then only intended Sender could have created the digital signature.

 > Even after using advanced **Hybrid Cryptosystem** as described above, we still have **Trust issues**, which are further solved by `Trust Models` described in further sections.